Alphabetical list: all scholarship winners with links to reports where available

 Adam Russell, a choreographer and dancer from Newcastle will travel to Santiago, Chile to take part in a six-week cultural exchange research project.
 This inter-generational dance/theatre project will be a collaboration between local communities in Santiago and Newcastle and culminate in site specific performances in both cities.
-The scholarship is for £843.
+The scholarship is for £843. report

 Adele Wragg from Sheffield is a Dance Artist and Co-Director of ‘Spiltmilk’ Dance.
 She will travel to Milwaukee and Phoenix USA to take part in the Timeslips programme – an organisation working with people with dementia.
 She will also attend their annual Conference: ‘Create/Change 2017’.
-The scholarship is for £895.
+The scholarship is for £895. report

 Angus Balbernie, a freelance dance artist and Associate lecturer in choreography at Falmouth

 University College is from Totnes.
 He will travel to Buenos Aires to work as choreography teacher and mentor of students of Espacio LEM.
 The scholarship is for £740.

 Bethan Peters is currently employed by TrinityLABAN as lead Tutor for the Postgraduate Diploma in Community Dance.
 She will travel to Svalbard and the Arctic Circle to undertake an ecological Choreographic research residency which will focus on the relationship between the human body and the evolving Arctic landscape.
 The scholarship is for £405. report